edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

   </p>
 </div>

-Don&#8217;t close the SSH session yet.
+Don't close the SSH session yet.
 We will need to come back.

 Return to the NSX Manager Dashboard.
 Within the Summary of Transport Components section, click on Add within the Hypervisor row (See Figure 5).